openchoreo/openchoreo.github.io/docs/getting-started/quick-start-guide.md

     exit
     ```
     ```shell
-    docker volume rm choreo-state tf-state
+    docker volume rm openchoreo-state tf-state
     ```
 **📝 Note:** The `tf-state` Docker volume is used to persist the installation state, so if you exit the dev container before completing the uninstallation and return later, your installation progress will still be there.
-The `choreo-state` volume is used to store the kubeconfig of the created KinD cluster, ensuring that the cluster configuration remains available even after restarting the container.
+The `openchoreo-state` volume is used to store the kubeconfig of the created KinD cluster, ensuring that the cluster configuration remains available even after restarting the container.

 That's it!